trelo-bifteki/www.trelobifteki.com/src/assets/posts/data-visualization-vuejs-d3js.md

 I first tried to use the `append` and `attr` methods from D3 library to render during `mounted`.
 In order to render after each change I had to introduce `watchers`, remove all elements and re-render again.

-This is CPU consuming and does not work together with Vue.js well.
-It is better to perform only the calculations in D3js and bind them with VueJs instead.
+This solution was already confusing enough for developers and does  not work well together with Vue.js.
+In the end, tt is better to perform only the  calculations in D3js and bind them with Vue.js instead.

 All calculation can be bound directly to DOM using the `computed` functions.
 This way the calculation will be invoked every time data information changes.